matteoVergani99/Biostatistics-Thesis/README.md

-# Biostatistics-Thesis

-**TITLE**: Territorial Socioeconomic Indicators and Mortality in Italian Municipalities: A Panel Data Analysis for Monitoring Territorial Inequalities
+**Territorial Socioeconomic Indicators and Mortality in Italian Municipalities: A Panel Data Analysis for Monitoring Territorial Inequalities**

 # Background